clarklindev/nextjs-maximilianschwarzmuller-nextjs14-and-react-the-complete-guide/README.md

 - order of execution getStaticPaths() -> getStaticProps() -> page component
 - with getStaticPaths() use getAllEvents() and then extract their id's then derive the to be generated paths from that..
 - NOTE: fallback: false -> unknown eventId's will get 404 page

+## 297. Optimizing Data Fetching
+- optimizable? well, currently the landing index page prefetches from db and will only update if we build again -> redeployed to reflect new data
+- pages/index.js (featured events)
+- `pages/events/[eventId].js` events page
+- optimize by getStaticProps() `revalidate` and set time on landing to 1800 (sec) and in `[eventId].js` to 30
+- and fallback: `blocking`

+## 298. Working on the "All Events" Page
+- pages/events/index.js - same here..use getStaticProps()

 ---